Dispatches from the goldfish bowl

 Americans over 50 buy more cars than Germany plus the UK.
 Again!

-However, as we wrote back in November, 2014, global auto advertisers tend to ignore American Boomers while spending gazillions of dollars to win fewer sales in Germany and the UK.
+However, global automakers routinely ignore American Boomers while spending gazillions of dollars to win fewer sales in Germany and the UK.

-The official rationale – handed down from the Mad Men era – is that we are no longer willing to adapt or switch brands.
+The official rationale – fossilized back in the Mad Men era – is that we are no longer willing to adapt or switch brands.
+Huh?
+Is VW still be the #1 import; do Cadillacs still jam up the parking lots?
+Do we still ferry our precious cargo to family night at the drive-in movies in station wagons?

-Perhaps now our Millennial children are finally following our footsteps, Boomer trendsetting credentials can re-visited.
-Here at the 15th Nation we invite young adland disruptives to escape the fishbowl and engage America’s most adaptable generation.
+Now that our Millennial children are finally following our footsteps, maybe Boomer trendsetting credentials can re-visited.
+And that’s our USP, helping adland disruptors escape the fishbowl and engage America’s most adaptable generation.